Fingerprint Scanning and Comparison

 Using the Document Reader SDK with the compatible devices, you have the ability to scan and compare the finger images from different sources: from the document's RFID chip and the fingerprint scanner.

-The current page describes how to set up and perform the fingerprint scanning procedure.
+This article describes how to set up and perform the fingerprint scanning procedure.

 Requirements